dylankawashiri/hudsonlab/3D Printed Shutter/README.md

 ### Circuit

 ### STL Files
 The STL files for 3D printing can be found in the ['STL Files' folder](https://github.com/dylankawashiri/hudsonlab/tree/main/3D%20Printed%20Shutter/STL%20Files).

+## Shutter GUI
+I have developed a GUI based on the PyQT library to control the shutter/Labjack combination, see the [Python](https://github.com/dylankawashiri/hudsonlab/tree/main/3D%20Printed%20Shutter/Python) folder for more information.
+The rest of this README will focus on the Python commands needed to control the Labjack and shutter(s) if you choose not to use the GUI.

 ## Python functions - Labjack
 The native Kipling software can be used to give the Labjack commands.
 However, you can also use Python to execute commands.